 In order to determine an organization’s eligibility for a licence, first-time applicants and organizations not licensed in over three years must provide as many of the following documents as possible:

 - articles of incorporation and most recent corporate annual return

 - minutes of most recent annual general meeting

 - most recent financial statement and bank statements

 Please complete our Calcutta auction application.
 You can also call our Gaming Licence Department at 204-954-9400 or toll-free at 1-800-782-0363 for a paper copy of the application or to arrange a time to complete the form in person at one of our offices.

 Please read and ensure you understand the Calcutta Auction Terms and Conditions before you apply for a licence.
 You must comply with these terms and conditions once you are licenced.

-Licence fees are based on anticipated gross revenue.
-There is no licence fee for Calcutta auction with anticipated gross revenue of $10,000 or less.
-For Calcutta auction with anticipated gross revenue over $10,000, organizations will be required to submit a licence fee of 1.5% of the actual gross revenue.
+Licence fees are based on actual gross revenue.
+Organizations are required to submit a licence fee of 1.5% of the actual gross revenue of the Calcutta auction event.
 The LGA sets reporting requirements at the time your licence is issued, but fees are due after the event with your financial reports.